 Armor Is Useless: The game features only a dozen suits and each of them can only be worn by a specific character.
 Morte, Nordom and Ignus can't wear any armor at all.
 The Nameless One, Annah and Fall-From-Grace can only wear clothes; the only clothes the Nameless One can wear are a disguise which became useless outside the Morgue.
 Dak'kon and Vailhor wears real armor (leather for the first, steel for the second) but they can't change and their armor don't give them any specific bonus.

 Balancing Death's Books: Every time the Nameless One resurrects, someone else dies in his place.
 Their ghosts become the shades that periodically attack the party.
-When you reach the final dungeon, the number of Greater Shadows you encounter is based on how many times you've died throughout the game.
+When the final dungeon is reached, the number of Greater Shadows encountered is based on how many times The Nameless One died throughout the game.

 Be Careful What You Wish For: Invoked by Morte, who at one point tells the "that was your first wish" joke as a serious story.
 A memory crystal in the sensorium indicates that this actually happened, and that it happened to The Nameless One.

 Betty and Veronica: The Nameless One's romantic interests are a fiery-tempered redhead and an even-tempered blond.
 Chris Avellone even said in an interview with GameSpot that Archie Comics was an inspiration for the characters.

 When Fall-From-Grace asks Morte what he is, he replies, "Me?
 I'm le petite Morte."
 "The little death" is a French euphemism for an orgasm.

 Fall-From-Grace's spellcasting chants are Japanese words enunciated in slow English.